-Exploring the Intersections of Gender Identity and LGBTQ+ History: A Conversation with Dr. Jen Manion
+Exploring Gender Identity and LGBTQ+ History: A Conversation with Dr. Jen Manion on Queer Visibility and Connection

 In the nuanced and ever-evolving landscape of gender identity and sexual orientation, the distinction between these two aspects of the self is often discussed in academic and social circles.
 However, for many individuals, these elements of identity are deeply intertwined.
 Dr. Jen Manion, Associate Professor of History at Amherst College, exemplifies this intersection.
 Their journey from coming out as a lesbian to embracing the identity of “transbutch” reflects the complex interplay between gender expression and sexual orientation.